andrevidela/dev-notes/docs/TASKS.md

         but we don't return its diagnostic info, so we need to change that to make it available.
     - [ ] 5.3.6 Implement type inference
       - NOTE: types of the block are the boundary of the lens, the states are the products of the state of the lines
+    - [ ] 5.3.7 update the scheme support file to return either rather than Maybe
-  - [ ]  5.4 Port the preprocessor to the updated version
+  - [x]  5.4 Port the preprocessor to the updated version (13.12.2021)
   - [ ]  5.5 Write installation instructions for the haskell version
+  - [ ]  5.6 Test the parser in the refactored version

 ## 6 Open-Servers
   - [x] 6.1 port the core logic to indexed paths